Attriumph/Ember.js-Notes/README.md

 - '{{outlet}}' tells Ember where route handler will be rendered
-- '{{yield}}': we can regard it as a placeholder for any content supplied by the caller.
+- '{{yield}}': we can regard it as a placeholder for any content supplied by the caller. with hash helper, '{{yield hash(color = "red")}}' can pass values from inside component.
   Use yield if you want to use your components in a block form with dynamic content.

 3. About route:
    - Three parts:
-     i. entry in ember router
+     i. entry in ember router.js
      ii. js file -- route handler: sets up what should happen when that route is loaded iii. template
    - It need data to render the template, which can be done by model()
+   - A route corresponds a MVC-like architacture; for the controller, we can use 'setupcontroller' to modify it.
-   - model() method: can return whatever data you want to make available to the template.
-If you need to fetch data asynchronously, the model() method supports any library that uses **JavaScript Promises**； a hook is used to load the model on a route
+   - model() method: can return whatever data we want to make available to the template(via different adapters).
+If we need to fetch data asynchronously, the model() method supports any library that uses **JavaScript Promises**； a hook is used to load the model on a route
    - After getting the data, we need use template enginee(handelebar) to tell ember how to use these data
 4. About template: